 Finally, and most importantly, building on this proof-of-concept will need meaningful collaboration between stakeholders, developers, local experts and vulnerable communities, to increase the quality of the data and ensure that the economic and non-economic losses are appropriately, legitimately, and justly chosen and quantified (Balzter et al., 2023).
+It remains essential for the insurance industry to collaborate across sectors - and include the communities directly exposed to climate risk - to extend the use of cat models beyond their traditional insurance applications.

-Overall, we hope that demonstrating the application of cat models in the loss and damage domain and highlighting the key challenges encourages future activity, improvements, and collaboration in this crucial space.
+605 Overall, we hope that demonstrating the application of cat models in the loss and damage domain and highlighting the key challenges encourages future activity, improvements, and collaboration in this crucial space.

-525 Code and data availability
+Code and data availability

-Those interested in licensing the catastrophe model used in this study should contact hello@jbarisk.com.
+610 Those interested in licensing the catastrophe model used in this study should contact hello@jbarisk.com.
 Details on the other datasets (exposures, vulnerabilities etc.) are available from the citations provided.